-- Pre-Filter is attached to the carbon filter.
-It captures the largest airborne particles such as hair, mold spores, pollen, and heavy dust.
+- The pre-filter is attached to the carbon filter.
+It captures the largest airborne particles, such as hair, mold spores, pollen, and heavy dust.

 - Carbon/Gas Trap/VOC filter removes toxic ozone, gas, odors, and volatile organic compounds like formaldehyde.

-- UltraHEPA filter, also called H13 UltraHepa filter, is independently tested and proven to capture 99.99% of airborne particles as small as 0.003 microns.
-So that includes dust mites, bacteria, viruses Covid-19, the smallest dust particles, pet dander, and more.
+- UltraHEPA filter, also called the H13 UltraHepa filter, is independently tested and proven to capture 99.99% of airborne particles as small as 0.003 microns.
+So that includes dust mites, bacteria, viruses, Covid-19, the smallest dust particles, pet dander, and more.